PharmaForest/OncoPlotter/README.md

 ---

 ## Version history
+0.3.8(29Jan2026)	: Default parameters have been changed in swimmer plot.
+Enhanced help information as well.
 0.3.7(29Oct2025)	: A bug fixed in swimmer plot.
 0.3.6(8Oct2025)		: A bug fixed and added parameter [imgPath] in waterfall plot.
 0.3.5(2Oct2025)		: A bug fixed for options of ods graphics in swimmer plot